NoujoudNader/MatrixMultiplication/README.md

 # MatrixMultiplication
-This code calculates the matrix multiplication using C++ STL Containers and Algorithms
+This code calculates the matrix multiplication using C++STL Containers and Algorithms